How to adopt a child and adoption by foreigners

 Such welfare is determined by various individual circumstances, such as:

-- level of maturity of the child
+- Level of maturity of the child

-- presence or absence of the parent
+- Presence or absence of the parent

-- development of the child
+- Development of the child

 While there is no official discrimination between couples and singles, it is unknowingly noticeable that couples still have a slight advantage and the Centar will preferably give a child to a family where they will have both father and mother.
 Despite this bias, the criteria for adopting children are the same for married couples as well as singles.

-The Act on the Life Partnership of Persons of the Same Sex does define same-sex couples and their respective rights, but it does not regulate adoption.
+The Act on the Life Partnership of Persons of the Same-Sex does define same-sex couples and their respective rights, but it does not regulate adoption.

 The existing family law has defined deadlines for parents to fix a situation so that the child can live with them again.
-This period of time, however, is often lengthened in the system, giving parents multiple chances, while the child is continues to live in an orphanage or with a foster family.
+This period of time, however, is often lengthened in the system, giving parents multiple chances, while the child continues to live in an orphanage or with a foster family.

-According to HRT, the president of the Association for Adoption ADOPTA, Andreja Turčin, supports the acceleration of parental care deprivation procedures and introducing incentive measures to encourage more adoptions, especially for hard-to-adopt children including older children, minorities and children with disabilities.
+According to HRT, the president of the Association for Adoption ADOPTA, Andreja Turčin, supports the acceleration of parental care deprivation procedures and introducing incentive measures to encourage more adoptions, especially for hard-to-adopt children including older children, minorities, and children with disabilities.

 Centar za socijalnu skrbu chooses the best adopter who can provide the best care for a child.
 Unfortunately, children who have been waiting for adoption for a while are children who are not desired by previously registered adoptive parents.
 Usually, those left behind are older and/or have health or developmental difficulties.